List of We Bare Bears episodes

 We Bare Bears is an American animated television series on Cartoon Network.
-Created by Daniel Chong and directed by Manny Hernandez, it follows the adventures of three adopted anthropomorphic bears, Grizzly, Panda, and Ice Bear (voiced respectively by Eric Edelstein, Bobby Moynihan, and Demetri Martin), as they navigate life among humans in San Francisco.
+Created by Daniel Chong and directed by Manny Hernandez, it follows the adventures of Three adopted anthropomorphic Bears, Grizzly, Panda, and Ice Bear (voiced respectively by Eric Edelstein, Bobby Moynihan, and Demetri Martin), as they navigate life among humans in San Francisco.

 The first six episodes of the series were aired during the final week of July 2015, starting on July 27.
 The network renewed the series for a second season in August 2015.
 The first season ended on February 11, 2016, and the second season premiered on February 25, 2016.
 The series was renewed for a third season in October 2016 which premiered on April 3, 2017, and the second season ended a week later on April 11, 2017; the second and third-season episodes alternated between each other for the first two weeks of April.
-On March 8, 2018, the series was renewed for a fourth and final season.
+On March 8, 2018, the series was renewed for a fourth and final season, which premiered on July 30, 2018 and ended on May 27, 2019.